Skip to main content

 Just like many area schools host spirit week activities, one homeschool mom suggested what we thought was a great idea: what about a “Homeschool Spirit Week”?

-But seriously, folks – homeschoolers aren’t tied to just a week of school spirit.
-Technically, we could be celebrating year round! 🙂
+But seriously, homeschoolers aren’t tied to just a week of school spirit.
+We could be celebrating year round! 🙂

 Pajama Day.